 - When baking with chocolate, reach for the darker stouts.
 The chocolate notes are brought out by the complex, dark beer.

 Stout and chocolate are a match made in heaven in these Chocolate Beer Cupcakes.

 Marinades and Sauces

 Love me tender!
-Though it has less acidity than wine, beer helps to tenderize meat just like a wine marinade.
-The beer will helps to caramelize the outside of seared meats, like steak.
-It also adds an earthy, smoky flavor to barbecue sauce.
+Though it has less acidity than wine, beer helps tenderize meat just like a wine marinade.
+It also helps caramelize the outside of seared meats, like steak, and adds an earthy, smoky flavor to barbecue sauce.